 I allowed other’s opinions and advice to carry more weight than mine.
 Eventually, I simply followed along and adjusted my parenting.
 I ceased doing what I initially thought to be best for my son.

 “I no longer trusted my feelings, my judgment, my gut or my mom instincts.”

 As a result, I reined in my son and became harsher in the way I treated him.
 Only to have it backfire.
 Leaving me feeling even more defeated and my son confused and sadder than ever.

 I hated the direction my parenting had gone.
-And after what I considered to be an epic fail at parenting, I hit an all-time low point.
+And after what I considered to be an epic fail at trying to get it right—I hit an all-time low.

 All because I felt I should listen to the opinions of people I barely knew.
 All because I believed someone else’s advice should matter more than mine.
 And all to appease (what I later discovered were) the uninformed and underinformed outsiders.